-(husband), their fathers, their husbands' fathers, their sons, their husbands' sons, their brothers, their brothers' sons, their sisters' sons, their women, that which their right hands hold, or those male helpers devoid of any physical aspiration, or children yet unaware of the private traits of females.
+appears thereof and to wrap [a portion of] their head covers over their chests".
+The order continues as to cover well by putting a part of their shawl (Jalabeeb) over their upper body and avoid uncovering their embellishment but to those other than their other half (husband), their fathers, their husbands' fathers, their sons, their husbands' sons, their brothers, their brothers' sons, their sisters' sons, their women, that which their right hands hold, or those male helpers devoid of any physical aspiration, or children yet unaware of the private traits of females.
 Almighty further elaborates His divine order to the women that not to walk / behave in a way that reveals their hidden beautification which attracts others.
 In the end of the verse Almighty makes the believer men and women seek forgiveness from Allah in regret if any such thing happens that is against the Divine code.
 Almighty makes it compulsory for all believer men and women so that they may get success here and hereafter.

-Similarly, in Quran (33:59) Allah almighty gives a directive to the Prophet (PBUH) to ask all believing women to conceal themselves with the help of a robe that completely and definitely enfolds their figures.
+Similarly, in Qur'ān (33:59) Allah almighty gives a directive to the Prophet (PBUH) to ask all believing women to conceal themselves with the help of a robe that completely and definitely enfolds their figures.
 Veil also holds a strong status in the life practices and history of most of the nations and civilizations especially in the Muslim world.
 Present advertising trends of the international community, on the otherhand, has made it a prohibited norm globally with some exceptions of the Muslim world.
 Seculars tag it as a symbol of women oppression and a resistance to the female freedom of expression.
 It is also tagged as a strong check to women empowerment, their social equality (Ahmed, 1992, Mernissi, 1987) including official or class management, confidence, competence, and performance at any platform.
-It A narrative has spread globally that underestimates the veiled women's capabilities in every walk of life.
+A narrative has spread globally that underestimates the veiled women's capabilities in every walk of life.
 The present study addresses the issue by comparing veiled and unveiled teaching faculty needs of class management while keeping in view its Islamic perspective.

 Management of classroom is a strong combination of the management of content and as also the conduct of the teacher.
-Effective teaching organizes both of them for effective classroom management (Froyen and Iverson, 1999) regardless of whether a female teacher observes or not observe veil.
-Usually classroom management (CM) is taken as a strong blend of discipline and conduct control.
-In its actual meaning it embodies the approaches to regulate students' conduct like; reaction to instabilities, check to misconduct, organization of suitable acknowledgements and penalties, and usually maintaining noise at a low level (Evertson and Poole, 2008) as the prerequisite of ones' classroom teaching practice.
+Effective teaching organizes both of them for effective classroom management (Froyen & Iverson, 1999) regardless of whether a female teacher observes or not observe veil.
+Usually Classroom Management (CM) is taken as a strong blend of discipline and conduct control.
+In its actual meaning it embodies the approaches to regulate students' conduct like; reaction to instabilities, check to misconduct, organization of suitable acknowledgments and penalties, and usually maintaining noise at a low level (Evertson & Poole, 2008) as the prerequisite of ones' classroom teaching practice.
 Evertson (2006) takes the concept of CM as a cumulative teacher's strength to create a classroom setting that supports and well adjusts a combined learning covering; academic, social, and emotional factors.
 This strength of a female teacher has nothing significantly to do with her practice of observing veil or vice versa in the classroom.